csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 TLS 1.3 {{?ESNI=I-D.ietf-tls-esni}} which would hide the CA certificate suppression signal.

-Even when the 0xTBD1 and 0xTBD2 flags are encrypted in the handshake, a passive observer could fingerprint the peers by analyzing the TLS handshake data sizes flowing each direction.
+Even when the 0xTBD1 flag is encrypted in the handshake, a passive observer could fingerprint the peers by analyzing the TLS handshake data sizes flowing each direction.
 Widespread adoption of the TLS suppression mechanism described in this document will deem